-Frank Worcester is a Research Assistant at Nottingham Trent University (NTU) and member of Medical Engineering Design Research Group (MEDRG).
+Frank Worcester is a Research Fellow at Nottingham Trent University (NTU) and member of Medical Engineering Design Research Group (MEDRG).
 Frank’s current role is on the Innovation for Invention project (II-LA-0716-20002) developing human-computer interfaces (HCI) for both patients and medical practitioners in order to improve the sedation process for local anaesthetic, in-theatre operations.
 This includes working with partners from Nottingham University Hospitals NHS Trust, University of Nottingham, B.Braun Medical Devices Ltd. and the University of Lincoln.

 Frank supports the MEDRG additionally through the use of SolidWorks and supporting undergraduate and masters students.

 Frank has attained a Distinction for a Master’s Degree in Smart Design, as well as a First Class BSc (Hons) Product Design undergraduate degree at Nottingham Trent University.
 The former enabled Frank to be sponsored by PepsiCo Europe to create a low cost embedded machine vision system for high speed manufacture, reducing costs by 99.33% with a 88% higher success rate compared to their established suppliers.
 The former final year project was a Semi-autonomous Oyster Mushroom Growing device which questioned the sustainability of current protein agricultural farming production methods.